emmeiwhite/Next.JS-TS-TDD/README.md

 | Custom Hook            | `useFetch<T>(url: string): { data: T }`          |          |

 `Note:` Generic takes some time to digest, So take time

+## Hydration Error:

+`Hydration Mismatch` is very common in Next.js with `localStorage`, because `localStorage` is a browser-only API, and Next.js tries to render your component on the server first.

+✅ Quick Fix: Delay hydration until after client load

+You must make sure `localStorage` is only used on the client, after hydration.
+Here's how to do that safely.